-Electrical Cord Safety
+Understanding the Importance of Electrical Cord Safety

-Know Electrical Cord Safety
+Electrical Cord Safety 101

-1. Keep unprotected electrical cords out of the path of foot traffic and furniture to prevent fraying, overheating, and tripping.
+1. Keep unprotected electrical cords and furniture out of the path of foot traffic to prevent fraying, overheating, and tripping.

 3. Don’t leave electrical cords dangling anywhere where they can be pulled down and tripped over.